 Strategy Criteria 5: Climate-related scenario analysis and stress testing Scoring 2 Points: The AMC has conducted climate-related stress testing of its portfolio and has adopted climate-related scenario analysis for both physical and transition risks.
 1 Point: The AMC is planning to conduct climate-related stress testing and scenario analysis in the context of climate change; and highlighted their challenges in conducting the same.
-0 Point: The AMC has neither conducted nor has plans for climate-based stress tests or scenario analysis for its investments.
+O Point: The AMC has neither conducted nor has plans for climate-based stress tests or scenario analysis for its investments.
 Explanation Climate scenarios and stress tests that include climate risks enable AMCs to better understand the physical and transition risks across short, medium and long term time horizons impacting their portfolio.
 Considering multiple scenarios and adopting models recommended by IPCC, IEA, TCFD, NGFS, or other recognised bodies help AMCs develop strategies to enable portfolio resilience and transition towards low-carbon investments.
 Reporting the details of the approaches, sources, scope, assumptions, and results of scenario analysis and stress tests will result in higher scores.

-Metrics and Targets Criteria 6: Climate-related or GHG emissions targets Scoring 2 Points: The AMC has set an absolute target or an intensity target, specifying whether the target is for gross or net emissions, including its timeline for implementation for its entire portfolio.
+Metrics and Targets scenario analysis and stress tests will result in higher scores.
+Criteria 6: Climate-related or GHG emissions targets Metrics and Targets Scoring Criteria 6: Climate-related or GHG emissions targets 2 Points: The AMC has set an absolute target or an intensity target, specifying whether the target is for gross or net emissions, including its timeline for implementation for its entire portfolio.
+The AMC also discloses details around the use of carbon credits for offsetting Criteria 6: Climate-related or GHG emissions targets 2 Points: The AMC has set an absolute target or an intensity target, specifying whether the target is for gross or net emissions, including its timeline for implementation for its entire portfolio.
 The AMC also discloses details around the use of carbon credits for offsetting emissions or achieving any Net Zero goals.
 1 Point: The AMC has committed to gross emissions reductions or Net Zero goals either for a selected part of their portfolio, or only for specific scope emissions, or lacks either of these details.
-In addition, the AMC has not provided a timeline for the implementation of its Net Zero goals/emissions reductions.
-0 Point: The AMC has not committed to Net Zero goals or any other absolute emissions or intensity targets.
-Explanation AMCs are assessed based on quantitative or qualitative climate-related targets including disaggregated details on absolute or intensity targets.
-These targets could include GHG targets achieved through carbon offsets, or Net Zero targets which have qualitative indicators mapped to implementation timelines.
+In addition, the AMC has not provided a timeline for the implementation of its Net